simonkrogmann/us-umlauts-keyboard/README.md

 | £ | l |
 | μ | m |
 | @ | q |
-Additionaly ` was replaced with a dead key for creating accents (á, é, ...).
+Additionaly AltGr+` is a dead key for creating accents (á, é, ...).

 ##Installation
 Layouts for X11 and kbd are included.
 The installation script works for Gnome installed on Arch Linux.
 For other setups the keyboard layout should probably be changed manually.